 Thankfully, banks are sympathetic to the pressure placed on their customers and are taking action.
 Many issuers have created COVID-19 relief pages highlighting how the bank is handling the pandemic and directing cardholders to contact the bank in the event of hardship caused by coronavirus.

-Canada’s big 5 banks have made a commitment to work with personal and small business banking customers on a case-by-case basis help them through financial trouble they experience from COVID-19.
+Canada’s big 5 banks have committed to working with personal and small business banking customers on a case-by-case basis to help them through financial trouble they may be experiencing from COVID-19.
 This includes loss of income, childcare disruption due to school closures or facing illness from COVID-19.

-If you are facing financial hardship, you are encouraged to contact your bank directly to discuss options available to you.
+If you are facing financial hardship, contact your bank directly to discuss options available to you.
 Below are the issuers that have published a response to coronavirus, what types of assistance they’re offering, and where you can go to request help.